cliffordwilliam/my_archive/tags.md

 ---
 title: Tags
-description: "Below is a list of posts organized under their tags, arranged from the most recent to the oldest.
-Pagination does not work here due to Jekyll limitations."
+description: "Posts here are organized by their tags, arranged from latest to olders.
+Note: This site uses GitHub Pages and Jekyll pagination isn't supported on GitHub Pages."
 thumbnail: "undraw_choose_color_uotg.svg"
 ---

 ## Tags

-Blog posts are categorized under certain tags.
-Filter and pagination are not supported for this site, use the `ctrl + f` to find relevant topic.
-Click cards below to read further.
+To explore each post, click the **Continue reading** button below the preview.
+Since pagination isn't available on GitHub Pages, you can quickly find specific posts by using `ctrl + f` to search for keywords.
+Alternatively, visit the [tags page]({{ site.baseurl }}{{ site.data.navigation.navigations[2].url }}) to filter posts by tags and browse them from newest to oldest.

 {% for tag in site.tags %}
   <div class="py-5">